 How to Install OSSEC Agent on Solaris 11.4

-In this tutorial, we are going to learn how to install and configure OSSEC agent on Solaris 11.4.
+In this tutorial, we are going to learn how to install OSSEC agent on Solaris 11.4.
 Note that this is not an official guide but rather a documentation of the steps that I took myself in order to get OSSEC agent working on Solaris 11.4.

 Just like we have explained in our other tutorials regarding installation of OSSEC HIDS agent on Linux hosts, OSSEC is an opensource host intrusion detection system that can be used to actively monitor all aspects of system activity including file integrity monitoring, log monitoring, rootkit detection, Windows registry monitoring and process monitoring.